the-teachingRSE-project/competencies/competencies.md

 ### Addressing environmental sustainability within planetary limits

-The last two decades saw transistor technology approach the limits of attainable miniaturisation, and top chip clock frequency begin to plateau [@Sutter2005].
+The last two decades saw transistor technology approach the limits of attainable miniaturisation, and maximum chip clock frequency begin to plateau [@Sutter2005].
 Nevertheless, a misleading belief in limitless growth of computing capabilities (storage, computing power, transfer speed) is still widespread within popular perception.
 A practical consequence of this is an ever-growing demand for resources to cover